OSGeo-jp/gdaldoc_ja/_sources/drivers/vector/pg.rst.txt

       If set to "YES" (the default), the driver will try to use (and potentially create) the ``ogr_system_tables.metadata`` table to retrieve and store layer metadata.

+-  .. config:: OGR_PG_SKIP_CONFLICTS
+      :choices: YES, NO
+      :default: NO
+      :since: 3.10

+      If set to "YES" (not the default), conflicts when inserting features will be skipped (requires OGR_PG_RETRIEVE_FID to be off and only applies when PG_USE_COPY is off).

 Examples
 ~~~~~~~~